RedisLabs/redislabs-docs/content/rs/security/certificates/updating-certificates.md

 - `<cert-file-name>` - The name of your certificate file
 - `<key-file-name>` - The name of your key file

+{{<note>}}
+- The new certificates should be placed in a temporary location on one of the cluster nodes, for example under /tmp.
+  The files under the /etc/opt/redislabs path should not be overwritten manually.
+{{<note>}}

 For example, to replace the cm certificate with the private key "key.pem" and the certificate file "cluster.pem":

 ```sh